c128lib/Reference/InstructionSet.md

 <A name=TIMES></A>

 ## Execution Times
-Op code execution times are measured in machine cycles; one machine cycle equals one clock cycle.
+Opcode execution times are measured in machine cycles; one machine cycle equals one clock cycle.
 Many instructions require one extra cycle for execution if a page boundary is crossed; these are indicated by a + following the time values shown.